How to Approach SSDI Reconsideration After a Denial

 Medical Documentation Standards

-Strong medical evidence forms the foundation of how to win SSDI reconsideration effectively.
+Medical evidence plays a central role in how SSDI reconsideration requests are evaluated.
 Your case requires comprehensive medical records spanning the entire period since your alleged onset date.
 Gather detailed treatment notes, diagnostic tests, specialist evaluations, and hospitalization records.

 The SSA evaluates functional limitations more than diagnoses alone.
 Request detailed reports from your physicians describing how your condition affects daily activities, work capacity, and physical limitations.
-According to the Social Security Administration’s Disability Evaluation guidelines, functional assessments carry significant weight in reconsideration decisions.
+According to the Social Security Administration’s Disability Evaluation guidelines, functional assessments are reviewed as part of the reconsideration decision-making process.

 Updated Medical Evidence